-What are IFRS standards?
+What are IFRS Standards?

 IFRS standards are International Financial Reporting Standards (IFRS) that consist of a set of accounting rules that determine how transactions and other accounting events are required to be reported in financial statements.
 They are designed to maintain credibility and transparency in the financial world, which enables investors and business operators to make informed financial decisions.

 IFRS are the standard in over 100 countries, including the EU and many parts of Asia and South America.
-The United States, however, has not yet adopted them and the SEC is still deciding whether or not they should move towards them as the official standard of accounting.
+The United States, however, has not yet adopted them and the SEC is still deciding whether or not they should move toward them as the official standard of accounting.

 List of IFRS Standards

 Below is a list of IFRS standards from http://www.ifrs.org/issued-standards/list-of-standards/